By: John Farrell

 Sharing is caring!

-Whether I’m in the Marietta office or the Chattanooga office, clients will ask me during the final signing meeting if they should sign their Trust or Will using their full name.
+Clients will ask me during the final signing meeting if they should sign their Trust or Will using their full name.
 Their real concern is whether this formal document requires an equally formal signature.
 My advice is always to sign the document how they would normally sign other documents.

 Challenging the signature or having to convince the Probate Court that the signature is genuine is a somewhat rare occurrence.
 But, in those instances where the Court needs proof that the signature is genuine, it will look to other documents to compare the signature.